saloni0419/ExpendiX/README.md

 ## Features

 **Expense Tracking:** Users can easily add, edit, and delete their expenses and income transactions.
-They can add details .
+They can add details.

 **History:** ExpendiX maintains a history of all the transactions entered by the user.
 This allows users to view their transaction history and track their financial activities over time.